SERVING THE COMMUNITY FOR OVER 150 YEARS

 1992

-The ballroom returned to regular use with Andy Hankdog’s legendary Easycome Acoustic Night, hosting indie artists such as The Noisettes, Florence Welch, David Gray, Fat White Family and many more.
+The ballroom returned to regular use with Andy Hankdog’s legendary Easycome Acoustic Night.
+Artists appearing during its 20-year run at the pub included The Noisettes, Florence Welch, David Gray, Fat White Family (in photo 2011 – credit, Lou Smith), Flameproof Moth, Misty Miller and a plethora of more local musical legends.

 -